-Also in 1956, P&D began using computer programs to analyze, plan, and engineer electric distribution systems.
+Also, in 1956, P&D began using computer programs to analyze, plan, and engineer electric distribution systems.
 We believed in technological advancement so much that we dedicated an entire floor of the office to house the computer.
 Pioneers in leveraging computer programs in the utility industry, we received inquiries about the software from multiple companies in the United States and the Power Board of Sweden.
 We continue to see the importance of technology in our industry.

-Fast-forward to today, and P&D has added multiple services lines, including the construction management department in 2006 and Hood Patterson & Dewar, our wholly-owned subsidiary that provides testing and commissioning services for critical facilities, in 1982.
+Fast-forward to today, P&D has added multiple service lines, including the construction management department in 2006 and Hood Patterson & Dewar, our wholly-owned subsidiary that provides testing and commissioning services for critical facilities, in 1982.
 Currently, P&D has multiple offices and has grown to over 200 employees.
 Although we’ve changed considerably since 1947, we continue to value the strong relationships we have with our employees and our clients – many lasting for decades.

 Mr. Patterson and Mr. Dewar founded our company upon integrity, professionalism, technical know-how, and a client-oriented approach to every project, every time.
 We continue their legacy today by holding on to these core values, ensuring that Mr. Patterson and Mr. Dewar would be proud of the company they founded.